Ekana Cricket Stadium: Events

-The venue has hosted two major events organized by the UP government.
+The venue has hosted two major events organised by the UP government.

 Award distribution ceremony

 On 19 August 2021, an award giving ceremony was held at the stadium by the state government to honor the athletes who won the medals at 2020 Summer Olympics that was held in 2021 at Tokyo, Japan.
 They all were facilitated with monetary rewards given by the Uttar Pradesh government.
 The highest prize was given to Neeraj Chopra who was the only one from India to win gold medal in Javelin throw.

 Swearing-in ceremony

-On 25 March 2022, at the venue Yogi Adityanath took oath as chief minister of Uttar Pradesh along with his cabinet, after his impressive victory in 2022 Uttar Pradesh Legislative Assembly elections.
+On 25 March 2022, at the venue Yogi Adityanath took oath as chief minister of Uttar Pradesh along with his cabinet, after his victory in 2022 Uttar Pradesh Legislative Assembly elections.
 The oath was given by the Governor of state, Anandiben Patel.

 Many VVIP's, celebrities, big businessmen were invited in the ceremony including the Prime Minister Narendra Modi, Union Home minister Amit Shah and the Chief Ministers of NDA led states.